apiobuild/platform/content/blog/how-to-configure-chopin-store.md

 ---
 title: "How to Configure Your Chopin Store"
-image: /images/blog/chopinwebsite.png
+image: /images/blog/setting.png
 date: 2020-09-24
 tags: ["chopin", "waitress", "telescope", "tutorial", "ecommerce", "google-sheet", "google", "website", "documentation"]
 ---

 After creating a [Chopin](https://telescope.apiobuild.com/app/chopin) store, you now need to update the catalog google sheet with your own product information.
-You can also change the store appearance and update various setting (social plug-ins, discount rule, free shipping threshold, etc.) in Chopin app.
-In this article, we will breakdown what all those google sheet fields mean as well as explain all the customization setting.
+You can also change the store appearance and update various setting (social accounts, discount rule, free shipping threshold, etc.) in Chopin app.
+In this article, we will breakdown all the google sheet fields as well as explain customization settings.
 Let us help you create a store tailored for your business needs!

 🛍️ [Follow this step-by-step tutorial to create your online store for free today!](https://apiobuild.com/blog/create-an-online-store-for-free/)